m666m/okLetsgo/shell_script/gnu_tools.md

     Packet count: 263
         Frequency: -1.446ppm

+    $ timedatectl status
+                Local time: 二 2023-08-08 15:30:53 +08
+            Universal time: 二 2023-08-08 07:30:53 UTC
+                    RTC time: 二 2023-08-08 15:30:53
+                    Time zone: Asia/Singapore (+08, +0800)
+    System clock synchronized: yes   <--------  时间同步正常
+                NTP service: active   <-------- 使用 chrony 服务也可以被这个命令识别到 RTC in local TZ: yes

+    Warning: The system is configured to read the RTC time in the local time zone.
+            This mode cannot be fully supported.
+It will create various problems with time zone changes and daylight saving time adjustments.
+The RTC time is never updated, it relies on external facilities to maintain it.
+            If at all possible, use RTC in UTC by calling 'timedatectl set-local-rtc 0'.

     $ systemctl status systemd-timesyncd.service
     ● systemd-timesyncd.service - Network Time Synchronization
     Loaded: loaded (/lib/systemd/system/systemd-timesyncd.service; enabled; vendor preset: enabled)